 Can new technology improve breast screening accuracy?

 The adoption of new technologies, such as digital breast tomosynthesis, breast MR and breast ultrasound are helping to change that.
-Recent data presented at the San Antonio Breast Cancer Symposium showed that, in women with dense breasts, more lesions were diagnosed when ultrasound screening was conducted in conjunction with mammography, compared with mammography alone2
+Data presented at the San Antonio Breast Cancer Symposium showed that, in women with dense breasts, more lesions were diagnosed when ultrasound screening was conducted in conjunction with mammography, compared with mammography alone.

 How can new technologies support radiologists?

-In recent research by MarkeTech, radiologists rated the perception of subtle cancers and the detection of early phase cancers as their biggest challenges.
+Research has shown that radiologists rate the perception of subtle cancers and the detection of early phase cancers as their biggest challenges.
 Improvements in screening techniques, and the introduction of these new modalities, have a role to play in supporting radiologists to feel more confident in their reads, first time, without the need for further interventions.

 Imaging systems that combine a range of modalities in one (such as mammography, breast MR and breast ultrasound) can increase radiologists’ efficiency and comfort.
-As the MarkeTech research also showed, creating a more comfortable reading experience also contributes to radiologist productivity and accuracy3
+Creating a more comfortable reading experience also contributes to radiologist productivity and accuracy.

 To reduce the incidence of false-negative and false-positive readings, within an environment of growing demand and complexity, radiologists need to be supported with better modalities, such as digital breast tomosynthesis, breast MR and breast ultrasound, that provide the clarity of imaging and improve efficiency in the work environment.